 In the No Action Alternative, the existing North River Tunnel will remain in service, with continued maintenance as necessary to address ongoing deterioration to the extent possible.
 No new passenger rail tunnel across the Hudson River is included in the No Action Alternative.
-With the No Action Alternative, this EIS assumes that train service will continue operating through the North River Tunnel at similar levels to today's service.
-In the No Action Alternative, late night and weekend service would continue to be limited to allow for the ongoing maintenance of the tunnel.
+For purposes of analysis in this EIS, FRA and NJ TRANSIT have assumed that with the No Action Alternative, the North River Tunnel would remain functional and in operation at least through the FEIS analysis year of 2033, and train service would continue operating through the North River Tunnel at similar levels to today's service.
+In addition, late night and weekend service would continue to be limited to allow for the ongoing maintenance of the tunnel.

-The No Action Alternative would result in negative impacts to passenger rail services on the Northeast Corridor (NEC) across the Hudson River as service disruptions would increase as a result of the continuing deterioration of the North River Tunnel.
-With the No Action Alternative, as the reliability of the trans-Hudson rail system worsens because of ongoing deterioration in the North River Tunnel, and congestion on each trans-Hudson mode continues to increase to keep pace with future demand, the frequency and severity of each service disruption will be magnified compared to what is experienced today.
+The No Action Alternative would result in negative impacts to passenger rail services on the NEC across the Hudson River as service disruptions would increase as a result of the continuing deterioration of the North River Tunnel.
+With the No Action Alternative, as the reliability of the trans-Hudson rail system worsens because of ongoing deterioration in the North River Tunnel and congestion on each trans-Hudson mode continues to increase to keep pace with future demand, the frequency and severity of each service disruption will be magnified compared to what is experienced today.
 As NEC North River Tunnel passenger rail service is disrupted for emergency repairs, passengers would divert to trans-Hudson bus services, as well as to ferries, automobiles, and PATH rail service, as occurs today when there is a disruption to NJ TRANSIT service between New Jersey and New York.
 Moreover, if Amtrak and NJ TRANSIT operations become less reliable, reduced customer satisfaction may reduce ridership.
-This mode shift could result in regional increases in mesoscale (regional) air pollutants, if passenger shift from trains to automobiles (thereby increasing the vehicles miles traveled, or VMT, by passenger vehicle).
+This mode shift could result in regional increases in mesoscale (regional) air pollutants, if passengers shift from trains to automobiles (thereby increasing the vehicles miles traveled, or VMT, by passenger vehicle).